jvtub/partial-curve-matching-rs/Readme.md

 ## Performance considerations
 This code is definitely _not_ optimized (both in terms of complexity and implementation), see [Future work](#future-work-optimizations) for obvious points of improvements.
 E.g. all the boundaries of the FSD and RSD is computed, no heuristics are applied, it is single-threaded, vectors are unnecessarily copied all over the place.
-The use-case of this code repo is running the BundlePatcher [^geoalg], and I only intend to improve in order to make those algorithms run sufficiently fast.
+The use-case of this code repo is running the BundlePatcher<a href="#bundlepatcher" id="bundlepatcherref"><sup>4</sup></a>, and I only intend to improve in order to make those algorithms run sufficiently fast.

 ## Algorithm outline
 With this context of [Performance Considerations](#performance-considerations) clear, here the algorithm procedure.